 Renting and Rugs

 Many renters are often faced with being restricted on how they decorate or personalise their rental living arrangements.
+Renting and rugs are two things a renter has to face when decorating their space.

 Some people moving into a new tenancy can face,